ysyk2021/nurturing-empathy-with-ai-techniques-and-strategies-to-develop-empathy-with-artificial-intelligence/src/chapter-1-1.md

-Introduction: The Role of AI in Promoting Empathy and Compassion
+The Role of AI in Promoting Empathy and Compassion
 ================================================================

 Artificial intelligence (AI) can play an important role in promoting empathy and compassion by providing individuals with new tools and strategies for understanding and empathizing with others.
 Empathy refers to the ability to understand and share the feelings of others, while compassion involves feeling concern for the well-being of others and a desire to help alleviate their suffering.